MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 - XGBoost
 - LSTM

-All models were evaluated using **strict rolling-origin backtesting with a fixed 7-day forecast horizon**, replicating how forecasts would behave in real operational deployment.
+All models were evaluated using **strict rolling-origin backtesting with a fixed 7-day forecast horizon**, replicating how forecasts behave under real operational deployment.

-The **7-day forecasting window** aligns with weekly retail planning cycles including **inventory replenishment, staffing allocation, and promotional planning**, while still providing sufficient forward visibility under volatile demand conditions.
+The **7-day forecasting horizon** aligns with common retail planning cycles such as **inventory replenishment, staffing allocation, and promotional planning**, while still providing sufficient planning visibility under volatile demand conditions.

-Rather than maximising model complexity, the objective was to identify a forecasting approach capable of delivering **stable and operationally reliable predictions under spike-driven demand dynamics**.
+Rather than maximising model complexity, the goal was to identify a model capable of producing **stable and well-calibrated forecasts under spike-driven demand dynamics**.

 ---